The Basic Reproduction Number for Petri Net Models: A Next-Generation Matrix Approach: Numerical Verification

-As shown in Figure \ref{fig:NL_PN_R0}, the Petri net implementation of the nonlinear model produces $R_0$ values that closely match the algebraic solution, with RRMSE consistently below 0.1\%.
+As shown in Figure \ref{fig:NL_PN_R0}, the Petri Net implementation of the nonlinear model produces $R_0$ values that closely match the algebraic solution, with RRMSE consistently below 0.1\% for most parameter sets and below 1\% for all parameter sets.
 This high level of agreement demonstrates the accuracy and numerical stability of the NGMPN method, even in the presence of nonlinear transmission and recovery terms.
 These results support the validity of the approach for more complex and mechanistically detailed epidemiological models.